 Before Adrio Romine passed away, Adrio had been talking to a person on Reddit who gave him instructions on how to take his own life.
 Adrio had continued to dialogue with this adult for about 40 days.
 Adrio was a minor at 17.
 There no law in the United States that prohibits an adult to instruct a minor about self-harm or suicide.
 It is against the law in eight (8) other countries which include the European Union.

 Adrio's mother spoke with four (4) law enforcement agencies that included the FBI.
 This tragic event involved three jurisdictions.
 All four (4) agencies said "talk to your lawmakers.
 Our hands are tied and there is no law on the books that will allow us to arrest the adult."
 Adrio's mother sent over 300+ screenshots of these conversations to the police, they said "we find no evidence of bullying or coercion".

 Paolla Jordan is Adrio's mother.
 She is the founder of The Laloboy Foundation.
 Mrs. Jordan will work hard to have the law changed.
 Mrs. Jordan does not want another family to be a member of her club.
 This is difficult, but a change in the law needs to happen.

 Mrs. Jordan is working with Representative Jeff Weninger of Arizona to amend the manslaughter law.
-Mr. Weninger is a sponsor of HB 2646.
+Mr. Weninger is a sponsor of the new bill HB2459.
 He is very passionate about keeping the children of Arizona safe.
-The HB2646 bill would make giving instructions on suicide guilty of a class 2 felony in Arizona.
+The HB2459 bill would make giving instructions on suicide guilty of a class 2 felony in Arizona.
 On February 19, 2020, Mrs. Jordan testified at the State Capitol.
 The decision was unanimous at the House of Representatives 66-0 (under the old bill) HB2646.
 The senate read the bill twice as of March 3, 2020.
 Due to the pandemic, the bill was put on hold.

 Thank you for your support.